skalawag/theguidetocuba.io/content.md

 * `res` handles the server response.
 In this case, we use the `write` method to set the response body with the greeting message.

+When we enter <http://localhost:9292/>, our application checks if the accessed path is the root.
+Since this evaluates to `true`, it prints *"Hello, Cuba!"*.

 Finally, the last line connects our application with Rack.

 ```ruby